Awni00/relational-convolutions/rebuttals/icml/xLCW.md

 ---
 [1] Santoro, et al. "A simple neural network module for relational reasoning."
 NeurIPS 2017

-[2] Kerg, et al. "On Neural Architecture Inductive Biases for Relational Tasks." arxiv:2206.05056, ICLR 2022 Workshop OSC
+[2] Kerg, et al. "On Neural Architecture Inductive Biases for Relational Tasks." arxiv:2206.05056 & ICLR 2022 Workshop OSC

 <!-- [4/n] Summary of our proposed method and contributions -->
-## Summary of our proposed method and contributions
+## 3: Summary of our proposed method and contributions

 With the above clarification, we hope that you will be able to better-understand our proposed method and contributions.
-First, we summarize our method, then explain its significance.
+We will now summarize our proposed method, then explain its significance.
 We defer technical details to the main text of the paper.
 We invite you to ask any questions if further clarification is needed.

 1. The input to the model is a collection or sequence of "objects".
 Each object's features are represented by a vector.
 2. Pairwise relations between object features are computed using the multi-dimensional inner product relations (MD-IPR) module.
 This is achieved by learning feature maps that extract or 'filter' attributes for comparison through an inner product.
 Multiple feature maps enable the consideration of multi-dimensional relations.
 This produces a **relation tensor**.